 Gary joined Watsi on March 25th, 2014.
-Five years ago, Gary became the 1242nd member to automatically support a new Watsi patient every month.
-Since then, 4,749 more people have become monthly donors!
-Gary's most recent donation traveled 8,800 miles to support Vuthy, a construction worker from Cambodia, to fund a hip replacement surgery.
+Eight years ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gary's most recent donation traveled 8,700 miles to support Alisa, a 2-week-old baby girl from Tanzania, to fund clubfoot repair surgery.